-Concreting can cost $50 to $150 per square metre, subjective to the levelling required, type of finish used and size of the job per m3 you can expect to pay $200 to $300 per cubic metre.
-The concrete you choose to work with will impact upon your price.
-As mentioned, spray on concrete costs $50 to $75 per square metre, plain concrete costs $60 to $85 per square metre coloured concrete costs $100 to $150 per square metre and exposed aggregate or decorative stencilled finish costs $100 to $150 per square meter.
+Concreting can cost $50 to $150 per square metre, subjective to the levelling required, type of finish used and size of the job.
+You can expect to pay around $200 to $300 per cubic metre.
+The concrete you choose to work with will impact upon your approximate price.

-When you are hiring a landscaper, make sure they are right for your job.
+When you’re hiring a concreter, it’s important to make sure they’re right for your job.
 Some questions to ask them include: